 Dr. Steve Hamming is a psychologist, Performance Coach, and Life Coach at the Men’s Resource Center of West Michigan.
-But, he’s also an All-American fastpitch softball player, winner of two gold medals in the U.S. Track and Field Masters division competition, the 2014 CrossFit Games Masters world champion, and a 2016 and 2019 Olympic Weightlifting national champion.
-In this Revealing Men podcast with Randy Flood, psychotherapist and Director of the Men’s Resource Center, Dr. Hamming explains that performance coaching isn’t just for athletes; it can help other types of highly-motivated individuals to harness their emotions and channel their anxiety in order to reach their full potential.
+He’s also an All-American fastpitch softball player, winner of two gold medals in the U.S. Track and Field Masters division competition, the 2014 CrossFit Games Masters world champion, and a 2016 and 2019 Olympic Weightlifting national champion.
+In this Revealing Men podcast, Randy Flood, psychotherapist and Director of the Men’s Resource Center, and Dr. Hamming discuss the ways in which performance coaching isn’t just for athletes.
+It can help other types of highly-motivated individuals to harness their emotions and channel their anxiety in order to reach their full potential.

 Flood: The first thing I’d like to ask, Steve, is what interests you in working with men?